Q&A with Sean Sherman

 Key Takeaways

-- Consume seasonal and local produce for better health.
+• Choose seasonal and local food for good health.

-- Be mindful about the process of cooking and eating.
+• Be mindful about the process of eating.